 In my experience, this is often one of the most overlooked factors in coaching.
 When there isn’t clarity, even the best employees are unsure of what their expectations are, what success looks like, and how they can improve on the value that they provide an organization.

 Too often, when I talk to leaders and employees working through the coaching process, they’re just not on the same page.
-At SEI, that’s unacceptable.
+At Service Express, that’s unacceptable.
 The ability to coach and lead a team with clarity is a non-negotiable for SEI leaders.
 We’ve designed intentional systems and processes that include regular touch points for leaders to help to ensure they are communicating with employees.

 Here are three areas in which effective leaders must lead with clarity: